dmpohlmann/myreadme/archive/myreadme_DMP_2023-04.md

----
-subtitle: |
-  Personal Readme\
+# The Personal Readme of David M Pohlmann

 (or... a short user guide to working with me)
-title: David M Pohlmann
----

-# The Personal Readme of David M Pohlmann (or... a short user guide to working with me)

 ## Why?